Xwilarg/Discord-Utils/README.md

 # Discord-Utils
-A set of handful functions I'm regularly using when doing Discord bots
+A set of handful functions I'm regularly using when doing Discord bots (with Discord.Net)